Inclusive composite interval mapping: Additive and dominance QTL mapping

-Genetic and statistical properties in additive QTL mapping

-Through computer simulations they studied the asymptotic properties of ICIM in additive QTL mapping as well.
-The test statistic LOD score linearly increases as the increase in population size.
-The larger of the QTL effect, the greater the corresponding LOD score increases.
-When population size is greater than 200, the position estimation of ICIM for QTL explaining more than 5% of the phenotypic variance is unbiased.
-For smaller population size, there is a tendency that the QTL was identified towards the center of the chromosome.
-When population size is greater than 200, the effect estimation of ICIM for QTL explaining more than 5% of phenotypic variance is unbiased.
-For smaller sample size, the QTL effect was always overestimated.

 Digenic epistasis mapping

 Under the same assumptions in additive and dominance QTL mapping of ICIM, an additive by additive epistatic effect between two interacting QTL can be completely absorbed by the four marker interaction variables between the two pairs of flanking markers [5].
-That is to say, the coefficients of four marker interactions of two pairs of flanking markers contain the genetic information of the additive by additive epistasis between the two marker intervals.
+The coefficients of four marker interactions of two pairs of flanking markers contain the genetic information of the additive by additive epistasis between the two marker intervals.
 As a consequence, a linear model of phenotype regressing on both markers and marker multiplications can fit the positions and effects of all QTL and their digenic interactions.
-Similar to the additive QTL mapping of ICIM, two-step strategy was also adopted in additive by additive epistasis mapping.
+Similar to the additive QTL mapping of ICIM, the two-step strategy was also adopted in additive by additive epistasis mapping.
 In the first step, stepwise regression was applied to identify the most significant marker and marker interactions.
 In the second step, two-dimensional scanning was conducted for detecting additive by additive QTL and estimating the genetic effects, based on the phenotypic values adjusted by the regression model in the first step.